RickofManc/fresh-casts/README.md

 - __Contact Us__

     An essential feature is a method for Fresh Casters to contact the team.
-This can be performed with a direct email, or by completing and submitting a short form available in the main menu or footer.
-The form requests some basic information and allows users to describe the reason for contact without a limit on character length.
+This can be performed with a direct email or by submitting a short form available from the Main Menu or Footer.
+The form requests some basic information and allows users to describe the reason for contact.
     Once received, the team can process the form in the backend and utilise a checkbox for status to mark when a response has been sent.

 <p align="center">